Balance the Ledger Photo by Heather Johnson

 “You don’t win a race by going the fastest.
 You win by not running out of fuel,” Grotegut said.
 “In the High Plains, water is our fuel.
 And playas are our best bet to keep running.”

-Learn more about Grotegut’s conservation efforts in this video about the 2022 Lone Star Land Steward Award winner.
+Learn more about Grotegut’s conservation efforts in this video about the 2022 Lone Star Land Steward Award winner and listen to him talk about his conservation story in Balance the Ledger podcast.

 Get Help Restoring Your Playa